Sidge4real/research-paper-effect-of-ai-on-api-frameworks-python/readme.md

 ## 🔬 Research Question

 **What is the effect of AI on API frameworks in Python?**
-We focus on performance (latency, memory, CPU, request throughput) and developer experience when integrating AI tasks such as text summarization or sentiment analysis.
+We focus on performance (latency, memory, request throughput) and developer experience when integrating AI tasks such as text summarization or sentiment analysis.

 ## 🧪 Benchmarked Frameworks